dc4eu/educational-pilot/sectorial-eaa-catalogue/formal-education/business/EUUSTOR-uppersecondaryeducation-transcriptofrecords_business.md

-# **Upper Secondary Education Transcript of Records(EUUSTOR) - Digital Credential Specification**
+# **Upper Secondary Education Transcript of Records (EUUSTOR) - Digital Credential Specification**

 ## Overview

 The **European Upper Secondary Education Transcript of Records (EUUSTOR)** is a digitally verifiable credential that provides a detailed record of academic achievements obtained during upper secondary education.
 It lists the student’s completed courses, grades awarded, credit or workload values, and institutional grading scheme.
 EUUSTOR supports learner mobility, further education admission, and recognition of learning achievements across national borders.

-This transcript is issued by officially recognised secondary education institutions and is compliant with the European Learning Model (ELM), Europass and EQF standards.
+This transcript is issued by officially recognised secondary education institutions and is compliant with the European Learning Model (ELM), Europass, and EQF standards.
 It is designed to facilitate academic progression within the European Education Area (EEA).

 ## Business Value